vlabella/GLE/README.md

 * POPPLER_ROOT
 * Qt_DIR

+### Acquire gle-library and gle-manual (optional)

+If you want a complete installation with documentation, examples, and include files download (or clone) the [gle-library](https://github.com/vlabella/gle-library) and latest [gle-manual.pdf](https://github.com/vlabella/GLE/releases/latest).
+Place them in separate locations and pass the `GLE_EXAMPLES_LIBRARY_PATH` and `GLE_USER_MANUAL_PATH` options in the initial call to cmake.
+For example `-DGLE_EXAMPLES_LIBRARY_PATH=/path/to/gle-library -DGLE_USER_MANUAL_PATH=/path/to/gle-manual`.

 ### Building on Linux or macOS

 	cmake -S src -B build
-	cd build ; make
+	cd build
+	make

 To install gle on your machine after building

-	cd build ; cmake --install . --config Release
+	sudo cmake --install . --config Release

 Installation on Linux is now FHS compliant starting with version 4.3.9.
 Binaries will be placed in /usr/local.
 Fonts and includes will be in /usr/share/gle and Documentation in /usr/share/doc/gle.
+This can be altered with `CMAKE_INSTALL_PREFIX` and `DEVELOPER_INSTALLATION` options (see below).

 ### Building on Windows with Visual Studio as 64 bit executable